Nightstop Volunteer Host

 - Commitment, patience and the ability to engage with a diverse group of people.

 - No formal qualifications are required but experience with young and/or vulnerable people would be advantageous.

-Delivering this role requires the following key tasks when you host as well as a willingness to fully participate in the administrative tasks that are necessary for Sussex Nightstop to adhere to Nightstop UK quality standards.
+Delivering this role requires the following key tasks when you host as well as full participation in the administrative tasks that are necessary for Sussex Nightstop to adhere to De Paul Nightstop UK quality standards.

 Each time you host a Nightstop guest you’ll need to: